Shahla-AAFS/IT3232_E_commerce_day2_2020ICT12/README.md

-# My Spring Boot Application
+# My first Spring Boot Application

 This is a simple Spring Boot application that demonstrates how to set up and run a basic Spring Boot project.
 It provides a RESTful API endpoint that returns a "Hello SpringBoot" message.